nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

 *grangertest* function provided by the [lmtest](https://cran.r-project.org/web/packages/lmtest/index.html) package.
 We can test if the series *ts1* Granger-causes the series *t2* with a simple line of code.
-It turns out the *ts1* Granger-causes *ts2*.
+It turns out the *ts1* does not Granger-causes *ts2*.

 ``` r
 lmtest::grangertest(ts1, ts2, order=3, test="F")